2dcl/2dcl/docs/RFC-1.md

 ## Components

 Each component you attach to an entity gives some features to it.
-For now we're just supporting a small set of components: `BoxCollider`, `SpriteRenderer`, and `Transform`.
+For now we're just supporting a small set of components.

 We're open to discussing with the community which components we all would like to see in the future.
 If we add additional components, we'll update this document to include them.